BMI Calculator

 About the BMI Calculator

-A BMI calculator (Body Mass Index calculator) is the world's most widely used health screening tool for assessing whether a person's body weight is in a healthy range for their height.
-BMI requires only two inputs — height and weight — and produces a single standardised number that healthcare providers, insurance companies, and public health agencies use worldwide to classify weight status and communicate health risk to patients and populations.
+A BMI calculator (Body Mass Index calculator) is the world's most widely used health screening tool for assessing whether a person's body weight is in a healthy range relative to their height.
+Requiring only two inputs — height and weight — it produces a single standardised number that healthcare providers, insurance companies, and public health agencies use worldwide to classify weight status and communicate health risk to patients and populations.
 The calculation is used by the CDC, WHO, NHS, and virtually every primary care physician globally as the standard starting point for discussions about weight-related health conditions, fitness goals, and medical eligibility.
 Our free BMI calculator works in both metric (kg and cm) and imperial (lbs and feet/inches), instantly shows your WHO BMI category, calculates the healthy weight range for your specific height, and explains what your result means in a real-world health context.
-Knowing your body mass index helps you understand your relative risk for conditions strongly associated with excess weight — including type 2 diabetes, cardiovascular disease, hypertension, sleep apnoea, non-alcoholic fatty liver disease, certain cancers, and joint problems — as well as the serious health risks of being underweight including bone density loss and immune compromise.
-While BMI has well-documented limitations (it does not directly measure body fat percentage, cannot distinguish muscle mass from fat mass, and does not account for fat distribution patterns such as central versus peripheral adiposity), it remains the clinically accepted population-level screening tool precisely because it requires only two easy measurements and correlates reliably with metabolic health outcomes in large population studies.
+Knowing your body mass index helps you understand your relative risk for conditions strongly associated with excess weight — including type 2 diabetes, cardiovascular disease, hypertension, sleep apnoea, non-alcoholic fatty liver disease, certain cancers, and joint problems — as well as the serious health risks of being underweight, including bone density loss and immune compromise.
+While BMI has well-documented limitations (it does not directly measure body fat percentage, cannot distinguish muscle mass from fat mass, and does not account for fat distribution patterns), it remains the clinically accepted population-level screening tool precisely because it requires only two easy measurements and correlates reliably with metabolic health outcomes across large population studies.
+In Australia, the UK, Canada, New Zealand, and the USA, BMI is embedded in routine preventive health screening, annual wellness checks, and national public health monitoring surveys such as the NHANES in the US and the Australian Health Survey.
+Public health agencies use population-level BMI data to track obesity prevalence trends over time, allocate resources, and design intervention programmes.
+For individuals, the BMI calculator is a starting point — not a final verdict.
+A reading in the overweight or obese range should prompt a conversation with your healthcare provider who can assess body fat distribution, metabolic markers, blood pressure, and lifestyle factors in full context.
+Conversely, a normal BMI does not guarantee good metabolic health; some normal-weight individuals have high visceral fat and significant cardiovascular risk.
+Think of BMI as the first data point in a broader conversation about your health, not the conclusion of it.
+This tool is suitable for adults aged 18 and over.
+Children and teenagers require age- and sex-specific BMI-for-age percentile charts, as growth patterns change rapidly during development.

 Formula